Content Creators

 )

-• An opts object with additional parameters, that optionally include things like what button to use and what hint text to display.
+• An opts object with optional additional parameters.
+In this case we include what button to use and what hint text to display.

-• A function, that will be called every time the entity is interacted with
+• A function, that will run every time that the entity is clicked.

-In this case, the function we’re calling is simply logging the text “CLICKED AVOCADO” to the console.
+In this case, the function we’re running is very simple.
+It’s just one line long and simply prints some text to the console.

-In the opts object, we’re setting the button field so that it listens to the pointer button (the left-mouse button on a PC).
-We’re also adding an extra hoverText parameter to display a custom text in the hover hint.
-That way players will read the text “collect” when they hover their cursor over the avocado, and they’ll know what will happen if they click on it (the avocado doesn’t do much just yet, but we’ll get there in the next steps).
+In the opts section, we’re setting the button field so that it listens to the pointer button (the left-mouse button on a PC).
+We’re also setting the hoverText parameter to display custom text.
+That way players will read the text “collect” when they hover their cursor over the avocado, and they’ll know what will happen if they click on it.
+The avocado doesn’t do much just yet, but we’ll get there in the next steps.

-Note: For an entity to be clickable, it must have a collider geometry.
-The model of an avocado used in this tutorial includes one, see the Colliders section for workarounds for models that don’t have a collider geometry.
+πŸ“” Note: For an entity to be clickable, it must have a collider geometry.
+The model used here already includes one.
+See the Colliders section for workarounds for models that don’t include a collider geometry.

-2. Make the avocado vanish.
+Now let’s make that click function do something more interesting, let’s make the avocado vanish.
 Use engine.removeEntity() to get rid of the avocado once it’s clicked.
+Let’s add an extra line to our snippet:

 pointerEventsSystem.onPointerDown(